FREE Case Review (866) 588-0600

 Lawsuit Alleges Faulty Pressure Cooker Burned Mother, Daughter

-An Arkansas woman who claims that burns she and her daughter sustained were the result of a defective pressure cooker has sued the product's maker.
+As reported by the Southeast Texas Record, an Arkansas woman who alleges that the burns she and her daughter sustained were due to a defective pressure cooker has filed a lawsuit against the product’s manufacturer [3].

 Plaintiff Amesiah Thomas spent more than an hour preparing food in an Ultrex 8-quart pressure cooker, after which she removed the cooker from the stove and left it until the pressure indicator showed the cooker to be at a normal position.